asokero/rocking-giraffe/README.md

 ## Used material and construction

 The Rocking Giraffe has been put together from following parts.
-The main material for all the parts (except the handle) was raw birch plank.
+The main material for all the parts (except the handle) was birch plank.

 <img src="https://github.com/asokero/rocking-giraffe/raw/master/img/material-raw-birch-plank.jpg" width="400">